bear-rsg/4m-association/themes/elegant/documentation/content/Contributing/git-commit-guidelines.md

 !!! tip

     [Use Commitizen for Git commits]({filename}./commitizen.md).
 It does make life easier.
-It automatically formats the commit message to conform to our guidelines.title: (.*)
+It automatically formats the commit message to conform to our guidelines.
-date: 2021-03-31

-date: 2021-03-30

 Each line of the commit message must be shorter than 101 characters!
 This allows the message to be easier to read on GitHub as well as in various git tools.